wp-plugins/rescue-shortcodes/tags/1.7/readme.txt

 When activated, this plugin will add a button to the WordPress text editor to easily insert shortcodes to your posts or pages.

-== Installation ==

-1. Upload the plugin to `/wp-content/plugins/`.
-Alternately, you can download this package as a zip and upload it via the WordPress dashboard.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Click the Rescue Themes icon in the WordPress text editor to display your shortcodes options.

 Included shortcodes:

 * Button - With many options including unlimited colors.